What does 'kumbaya' in the song "Kumbaya, my Lord" mean?

 American missionaries took the song to Angola after its publication in the 1930s, where its origins were forgotten.
 In the late 1950s the song was rediscovered in Angola and returned to North American where it swept the campfire circuit as a beautiful and mysterious religious lyric.
 That is why the song is associated with Angola in many current printed versions.

 In the US, however, the song was associated with Boy Scouts, Girl Scouts, and other campers sitting around a campfire in perfect harmony.
 The picture of a warm, cozy community without conflict associated itself with the song and especially that foreign-sounding word in its title, kumbaya.
 Since the word had no actual meaning in English, cynics eventually converted this harmless connotation into the actual English definition of the word.
-That definition now seems to be "naive, unrealistic optimism".
+That definition now seems to be "naive, unrealistic optimism" to many of us (not me).